aces/Loris/docs/API/LorisRESTAPI.md

 ## 1.0 Overview

-Loris will implement a RESTful API.
+This document specifies Loris's RESTful API.

 Any request sent to `$LorisRoot/api/$APIVERSION/$API_CALL` will return either a JSON object or no data.
-The Loris API will use standard HTTP error codes and the body will either be empty or contain only a JSON object for any request.
+The Loris API uses standard HTTP error codes and the body of any response will either be empty or contain only a JSON object for any request.

 For brevity, the `$LorisRoot/api/$APIVERSION` is omitted from the definitions in this document.
 This document specifies $APIVERSION v0.0.1h-dev and it MUST be included before the request in all requests.

-HTTP GET requests will NEVER modify data.
+HTTP GET requests NEVER modify data.
 PUT, POST or PATCH requests MUST be used to modify data as per their definitions in the HTTP/1.1 specification.
 Any methods not supported will respond with a 405 Method Not Allowed response and an appropriate Allow header set (as per HTTP documentation.)

-PUT requests either create or overwrite all data for a given instrument/candidate/visit/etc.
-Any fields not explicitly specified in the PUT request are nulled.
+PUT requests either create or overwrite all data for a given resource (instrument/ candidate/visit/etc.) Any fields not explicitly specified in the PUT request are nulled.

 PATCH requests are identical to PUT requests, but any fields not explicitly mentioned are unmodified from their current value.

-All GET requests will include an ETag header.
+All GET requests include an ETag header.
 If a PUT or PATCH request is sent and it does not include an ETag, or the ETag does not match the currently existing ETag for that resource, it will result in a 403 Forbidden response.
+POST requests used for the creation of resources do not require ETags.

 DELETE is not supported on any resource defined in this API.